kawa-kokosowa/staticfuzz/README.md

   * Easy to extend, add commands
   * Nothing is ever written to disk!
 If you want, STATICFUZZ *can* use just about any database system.
-All user data is temporary text, or base64 representations of images and sounds.
+All user data is temporary text; image thumbnails are base64 and link to their original (external) source.

 ## Running